Smith–Fineman–Myers syndrome: Genetics

 SFMS is an X-linked disease by chromosome Xq13.
 X-linked diseases map to the human X chromosome because this syndrome is an X chromosome linked females who have two chromosomes are not affected but because males only have one X chromosome, they are more likely to be affected and show the full clinical symptoms.
 This disease only requires one copy of the abnormal X-linked gene to display the syndrome.
 Since females have two X chromosomes, the effect of one X chromosome is recessive and the second chromosome masks the affected chromosome.

 Affected fathers can never pass this X-linked disease to their sons but affected fathers can pass the X-linked gene to their daughters who has a 50% chance to pass this disease-causing gene to each of her children.
 Since females who inherit this gene do not show symptoms, they are called carriers.
 Each of the female's carrier's son has a 50% chance to display the symptoms but none of the female carrier's daughters would display any symptoms.

 Some patients with SFMS have been founded to have a mutation of the gene in the ATRX on the X chromosome, also known as the Xq13 location.
-ATRX is a gene disease that is associated with other forms of X-linked mental retardation like Alpha-thalassemia/mental retardation syndrome, Carpenter syndrome, Juberg-Marsidi syndrome, and spastic paraplegia.
+ATRX is a gene disease that is associated with other forms of X-linked intellectual disability like Alpha-thalassemia/mental retardation syndrome, Carpenter syndrome, Juberg-Marsidi syndrome, and spastic paraplegia.
 It is possible that patients with SFMS have Alpha-thalassemia/mental retardation syndrome without the affected hemoglobin H that leads to Alphathalassemia/ mental retardation syndrome in the traditionally recognized disease.

 Diagnosis

-The assessment for Smith-Finemen-Myers syndrome like any other mental retardation includes a detailed family history and physical exam that tests the mentality of the patient.
+The assessment for Smith-Finemen-Myers syndrome like any other intellectual disability includes a detailed family history and physical exam that tests the mentality of the patient.
 The patient also gets a brain and skeletal imaging though CT scans or x-rays.
 They also does a chromosome study and certain other genetic biochemical tests to help figure out any other causes for the mental retardation.

 The diagnosis of SFMS is based on visible and measurable symptoms.
 Until 2000, SFMS was not known to be associated with any particular gene.
 As of 2001, scientists do not yet know if other genes are involved in this rare disease.
 Generic analysis of the ATRX gene may prove to be helpful in diagnosis of SFMS.

 Treatments

 Treatments are usually based on the individuals symptoms that are displayed.
 The seizures are controlled with anticonvulsant medication.
 For the behavior problems, the doctors prescribe a few medications and behavioral modification routines that involve therapists and other types of therapy.
-Even if mental retardation is severe, it does not seem to shorten the lifespan of the patient or to get worse with age.
+Even if intellectual disability is severe, it does not seem to shorten the lifespan of the patient or to get worse with age.